 I don’t necessarily label myself as a minimalist because in today’s world people seem to have very strict definitions for labels that I don’t always agree with.

-I sometimes say I am a “somewhat minimalist”, not wanting to be judged for owning more things than I should according to “standards”.
+I sometimes say I am a “somewhat minimalist”, not wanting to be judged for owning more things than I am supposed to according to “standards”.
 I do appreciate labels for what they are, but I find it easier for me to explain what I stand for sometimes as oppose to labeling myself and explaining what that means to me.

 Most of the times I am mindful about what I buy: do I need it, how long am I going to use it?
 Is it something that I want to have and use as often as possible or is it just a mindless purchase?